Choosing the best photo booth app for iPad in 2021

 - Online galleries aka micro-sites: Salsa Plus includes basic online gallery functionality, LumaBooth and Darkroom appear to have additional costs

 - The design and appearance of these apps vary wildly.
 We think Salsa Plus is nicer to use, but that’s just our taste — yours will be different!

-In this cheapest price bracket the main features that are missing are around social integration (ie. sharing directly to Facebook or Twitter), and post-event management (analytics, client features, etc).
-However, LumaBooth gets the win here for including sharing to Twitter in their offering!
+In this cheapest price bracket the main features that are missing are around social integration and post-event management (analytics, client features, etc).
+However, LumaBooth gets the win here for including sharing to social media in their offering!

 $60-$100 per month

 Stepping up to this price point means that all offerings additionally include printing, SMS, email, and an online gallery.
 Noteworthy differences include:

 - Data capture: You get access to the email addresses & phone numbers your guests enter (“data capture”) if you’re using Salsa Pro or PicPic Social Growth.
 We’re not sure about the others, and we think you’ll need this functionality sooner than later… it seems weird to us that you’d pay for an app but not have access to information your guests enter.

 - Animated overlay options: Salsa Pro and Simple Booth Lite include them, SnapPic Pro does not.
 If you think your guests will mostly be taking or printing photos then you don’t really need this feature.

 - Restrictions on number of events per month: PicPic Social Starter and Growth have restrictions, the others do not.
 We think it’s weird that you might only be allowed to use an app that you’re paying for per month, but PicPic Social has considerable strengths to consider.